Insomnia (sleep disorders)

 Many people are familiar with sleep disorders.
 Surveys show that around 25 percent of adults suffer from sleep disorders.
 More than one in ten people experience their sleep as frequently or permanently unrestful.
 This makes sleep disorders one of the most common health complaints.

-The causes of sleep disorders can vary greatly depending on the form they take.
+The causes of insomnia can vary greatly, depending on its form.
 Sometimes there are several causes at the same time.
 In general, these can be divided into two groups:

 External influences: These include, for example, noise, bright light, heat and cold, but also stimulants such as coffee, alcohol, nicotine, medication or drugs.
 Poor sleep hygiene or irregular sleeping times due to shift work or jet lag as a result of long-haul flights with time differences can also play a role.

 Internal influences: Stress often makes it difficult for people to fall asleep or sleep through the night.
-Fears, worries, anger or mental illnesses such as depression as well as pain caused by organic illnesses such as hormonal disorders, cardiovascular diseases or cancer can also disrupt sleep.
-As already mentioned, restless legs syndrome (RLS), sleep apnea syndrome or narcolepsy can be further causes.
+Fears, worries, anger or mental illnesses such as depression as well as pain caused by organic illnesses such as hormonal disorders, cardiovascular diseases or cancer can also have a lasting effect on sleep.
+As already mentioned, restless legs syndrome (RLS ), sleep apnea syndrome or narcolepsy can be further causes.

 It is not always possible to identify the actual cause of the sleep disorder.
 This is the case with idiopathic insomnia, for example.
 This has often existed since childhood without any recognizable cause.